anoopsarkar/nlp-class/hw2.md

     python3 check.py

-The output score is the accuracy of picking the right substitute word for each word in context as selected by a group of human annotators.
-Your program is provided 10 guesses to get the right substitute word.
-The guesses are not assumed to be ordered by any score.
-The output is considered correct so long as the word chosen by the annotators exists in the set of 10 guesses.
+The output score is a precision score where you get 10 guesses for each example in the dataset but you are not penalized for getting any guess wrong.
+For each example $i$ in the dataset, let $H_i$ be the set of substitutes provided by the human annotators for the given target word.
+There can be upto 5 different words (or phrases) in the set $H_i$.
+Your output for example $i$ consists of 10 guesses which we represent as the set $O_i$.
+If the intersection of these two sets $H_i \cap O_i$ is non empty we increment the count of true positives $tp$.
+If the intersection is empty we increment the false positives counter $fp$.
+The _score_ for this task is then defined as the precision score $P$:

+$$P = \frac{tp}{tp + fp}$$

 For more options: